Frequently Asked Questions

 The field of public health has applications in many disciplines, and offers many career opportunities.
 The undergraduate program in public health is an effective and cost-efficient way to prepare individuals with public health competencies either for graduate education in the public health sciences or to enter the field immediately upon graduation.

 Tulane’s school of Public Health and Tropical Medicine is one of only 31 accredited undergraduate public health programs in the country.
 The Bachelor’s of Science in Public Health provides a strong base for students interested in pursuing graduate study at The School of Public Health & Tropical Medicine.
-It is one of only 24 public health graduate programs in the United States with national and international recognition and extensive program connections abroad.

 How can I join the marching band?